jsdotlua/react-lua/docs/api-reference/react.md

 A `Binding` has the following API:

-#### getValue
+#### `getValue`

 !!! warning
 	Using `getValue` inside a component's `render` method is likely to result in using stale values!
-Using the unwrapped value directly won't allow Roact to subscribe to a binding's updates.
+Using the unwrapped value directly won't allow React to subscribe to a binding's updates.
 To guarantee that a bound value will update, use the binding itself for your prop value or use the `map` method to map the value to a new one.

 Returns the internal value of the binding.
 This is helpful when updating a binding relative to its current value.